Earth May Soon Face A ‘Catastrophe Worse Than The Dinosaur Extinction,’ Scientist Says

 “It’s not a slippery slope, but a series of cliff edges, hitting different areas at different times,” said Alex Pigot, senior author of the study.

 As The Inquisitr previously reported, some species are already struggling in the Earth’s current climate.
-In a study published in Science in February, researchers found that bumblebees face an ever-increasing risk of extinction that appears to be tied with temperature and precipitation-related climate changes.
+In a study published in Science in February, researchers found that bumblebees face an ever-increasing risk of extinction — a risk that appears to be tied with temperature and precipitation-related climate changes.